 Serums can provide a wealth of benefits: from reducing dark spots to lessening the appearance of fine lines and wrinkles.
 However, it’s important to understand how to apply serum correctly, in order to maximize the product’s beneficial properties.

 It is very true in the case of serums that no two products are alike.
 Skin care companies utilize ingredients derived from a jaw-dropping variety of vitamins, nutrients, and even some especially unique extracts, like bee venom, jellyfish and even snail mucin!

 It’s tempting to find the product that contains all the ingredients, but this is simply not realistic; some ingredients will work better for others, and some may even deliver an adverse reaction among certain individuals.
-This is why it’s important to understand at least the most common ingredients found in serum formulas.
+This is why, when it comes to how to apply serum, it’s important to understand at least the most common ingredients found in serum formulas.

 Facial serums featuring stabilized vitamin C are often the first choice for those new to the serum game.
 Vitamin C helps to brighten the skin, and can help with your body’s natural collagen production.
 The 100% PURE™ Vitamin C Serum utilizes this super-antioxidant vitamin to give your skin a healthy glow, while deeply hydrating with aloe gel and defending against free radical damage with vitamin E.

 Speaking of which, vitamin E is an especially nourishing and gentle vitamin that can be found in many over-the-counter serums.
 Despite its gentle nature, this powerhouse antioxidant also helps to repair signs of sun damage.
 This is an especially useful ingredient for a nighttime serum, which you can apply at night to help skin repair itself.